 Shaquanta Pearson

-Grand CanyonUniversityNUR-699
+Grand CanyonNUR-699

 November 14,2017

 Rationale for the method used to collect data

 In collecting data, the research must choose the technique or method that best fits his or her research objectives.
 This research centers on collecting data through structured survey questionnaire with easy to understand questions that will be administered to the study participants to collect their responses in regards to intervention solution.
 The rationale for structured survey questionnaire is that it enhances data collection as the researcher can collect a lot of information in a short period.
 Time was an essential consideration in this case, and this means that the research had to focus on a method that could enhance the collection of a lot of information in a short period.
 The structured survey questionnaire was also used since the research focused on a large population and administering survey is the most cost-effective method that can enhance data collection from a large group of participants.
 Since the research focused on human subjects, a structured survey questionnaire was selected as it considers the aspect of privacy and confidentiality as the questions were administered anonymously.